oa-333/elog/README.md

 - Connectivity to external TCP/UDP receiver
 - Inverse connector with TCP/UDP server and multicast publish beacon (for embedded systems with no IP known in advance)
 - Shared memory log target with separate child logging process (for instrumentation scenarios where opening log file is not allowed)
-- Logging hub framework for log pre-processing before shipping to server analysis (offload to endpoints)
+- Logging hub framework for log pre-processing before shipping to server analysis (offload to edge compute)

 ## Common Use Cases